Checking Credit Score: How to Check Your Credit Score

 Other scores take into consideration different elements.

 If you’re trying to build credit, it’s important to understand how these factors work together.
 One of the most influential of these categories for your FICO score is the payment history.
 Having late payments, liens, charge-offs, and bankruptcies on your credit report can drastically harm your FICO score.
 Another influential category is the amount of debt you have and your credit utilization rate.
-If you already carry a lot of debt in the form of a mortgage, car loan, student loans, and/or maxed-out credit cards, then potential lenders may be concerned that you’re carrying more debt than you can handle.
+If you already carry a lot of debt in the form of a mortgage, car loan, student loans, or maxed-out credit cards, then potential lenders may be concerned that you’re carrying more debt than you can handle.

 The length of your credit history moderately influences your FICO score.
 This shows potential lenders how you handle credit over time.
-The type of credit and new credit inquires play a smaller role in calculating your FICO score.
+The type of credit and new credit inquiries play a smaller role in calculating your FICO score.
 If you’re applying for a mortgage or preparing to finance a car, you might consider not applying for other types of credit.

 1 Kritt, Erica, “Buying a home?
 The first step is to check your credit,” Consumer Financial Protection Bureau, January 9, 2017.